tedneward/ProfBlog/content/devrel/activities.md

 #### Gist
 *Code*

-Smaller than a sample/example, designed to demonstrate a very specific snippet of code.
+Smaller than a sample/example, designed to demonstrate a very specific snippet of code, such as a single method, part of a class, or short REPL session.
 Often entirely in conjunction with other artifacts.

 ***Also Known As***: